Helping Young Adults Improve Their Lives

 Connections 2020 is a 5-year federally funded program that assists underserved young adults throughout San Diego County by enhancing their relational and emotional skills and improving their economic stability.
 We assist participants in building interpersonal skills and increasing their work readiness skills to achieve a greater sense of well-being.

-Program services are based on the idea that identifying and maintaining authentic, healthful relationships will increase overall well-being and boost a young person’s employability and financial stability.
-We help our participants learn how to develop healthy relationships, how to handle conflict and regulate emotions, how to effectively communicate with others, and ultimately, how to expand employability and increase income.
+We help participants learn how to develop healthy relationships, how to handle conflict and regulate emotions, how to effectively communicate with others, and ultimately, how to expand employability and increase income.
 Our services include the following:

 - Relational wellness classes